PMH-BC® Exam - Psychiatric-Mental Health Nursing - Board Certified

 PMH-BC Exam Content Outline

-- Assessment and Diagnosis (22%) – Covers psychiatric evaluations, mental status assessments, and diagnostic criteria for mental health disorders.
+- Assessment and Diagnosis (22%) - This area covers psychiatric evaluations, mental status assessments, and diagnostic criteria for mental health disorders.

-- Planning (21%) – Focuses on developing treatment plans, setting patient-centered goals, and coordinating interdisciplinary care.
+- Planning (21%) - This area focuses on developing treatment plans, creating patient-centered goals, and coordinating interdisciplinary care.

-- Implementation (46%) – Evaluates knowledge of psychopharmacology, therapeutic interventions, crisis management, and patient education.
+- Implementation (46%) - This area focuses on evaluating the knowledge of psychopharmacology, crisis management, therapeutic intervention, and patient education as well.

-- Evaluation (10%) – Assesses the ability to monitor patient progress, adjust treatment plans, and ensure effective therapeutic outcomes.
+- Evaluation (10%) - This areas focus is to assess the ability to monitor the progress of the patient, adjust the treatment plans, and ensure effective therapeutic outcomes.

 Exam Categories: Percentage Distribution